"

 • ADD –ы for any other final stem consonant (just like the masculine rule).

-For Masculine and Feminine nouns, if the final consonant of the stem is one of 7 letters, add -и to make the noun plural.
-This rule actually applies EVERYWHERE in Russian, but we see it first here on the topic of plurals.
+Did you notice that for these masculine and feminine nouns, if the final consonant of the stem is one of the 7 letters mentioned in the rules above, you always add -и to make the noun plural?
+This is known as the 7-letter spelling rule and it actually applies EVERYWHERE in Russian.
+We see it first here on the topic of plurals.

 к, г, х, ч, ж, ш, щ